Applicable Plans: Professional and Enterprise

 3. Choose Columns - Choose which fields and order you would like displayed on the View.

-The available columns section will list all fields available for selection on the view, the below is an edit of the view 'All Contracts' in the Contract Summary screen.
-The list will contain all the Contract related fields, and will include any Contract related fields such as Person or Party details.
-Each field is identified by the bracket tag [Contract] Title and any related fields are further identified by their option name [Contract] Party Type.
+The available columns section will list all fields available for selection on the view, the list will contain all the Contract related fields, and will include any Contract related fields such as Person or Party details.
+Each field is identified by the bracket tag [Contract] and the field Name, any related fields are further identified by their option name [Contract] Party.

 Fig 5 - Column selection

-- Use the left right arrows to add and or remove field columns from the Selected Columns section
+- Use the left right arrows to add and or remove field columns to and from the Selected Columns section

 - Use the up and down arrows to adjust the order in which the columns are displayed (top = far left)